Last Updated on September 17, 2020

 While all of the above suggests that there’s no need for the average tourist to avoid a trip to Morocco during Ramadan, in the end it’s a personal decision.
 Understanding the advantages and disadvantages can help guide your decision or help you make the most of a trip that’s already planned.
 Here’s a quick overview of those pros and cons.

-- Ramadan tends to be off-season for tourists, so most places you visit or stay will be less crowded.
+- Ramadan tends to be an off-season for tourists, so most places you visit or stay will be less crowded.

 - It’s business as usual for most of those working in the tourism industry; tours will run, adventure activities continue, and most tourist sites will be open.